OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability_testing_and_tuning.rst

 | Firecracker | 43s (1500 micro-VMs)  | 0.03s                    |
 +-------------+-----------------------+--------------------------+

-Note: These values can be used as a baseline to adjust the probe frecuency in monitord.conf.
+Note: These values can be used as a baseline to adjust the probe frequency in ``monitord.conf``.

 Tuning for Large Scale
 ==================================